-The student must be given an opportunity to attend the Main Progress and Promotion Committee dismissal hearing at which their dismissal is under consideration and to make representations to it.
+The Main Progress and Promotion Committee will request a written response from the student within 14 calendar days, including any written submissions.
+The student must be given an opportunity to attend the Main Progress and Promotion Committee hearing at which their dismissal is under consideration and to make representations to it.

-The Chair of the Main Progress and Promotion Committee will request a written response from the student within 14 calendar days of receipt of the Progress and Promotion dismissal recommendation.
 It is the student's right to have one support person and one advocate present at the dismissal hearing.